 Union monuments at Gettysburg > United States Regulars > Artillery

 The monument to Battery D of the 2nd United States Artillery is south of Gettysburg on Taneytown Road.
-It arrived on the field on the last day of the battle and was placed in reserve.
-It did not suffer any casualties.

 The battery is also referenced on a War Department marker at Antietam.